Skid row: Boston

+Mass and Cass, also known as Methadone Mile or Recovery Road, is an impoverished area/tent city located at and around the intersection of Melnea Cass Boulevard and Massachusetts Avenue in Boston, Massachusetts.
+It has been characterized as "the epicenter of the region's opioid addiction crisis".

+Due to its concentration of service providers, the area around Mass and Cass has attracted a large number of people dealing with homelessness and drug addiction, especially after the closure of the treatment facility on Long Island.
+300 homeless residents were counted in the area in a November 2021 article.

 The effects on local residents and the city's attempts to deal with the problem have generated considerable controversy.
-Advocates also protested Acting Mayor Kim Janey's October 19, 2021 announcement that Boston would be begin clearing out the tent city.
+The city of Quincy has opposed reconstruction of the bridge to Long Island as the only access to the island by bridge is through that city.
+Housing and homeless advocates also protested Acting Mayor Kim Janey's October 19, 2021 announcement that Boston would begin clearing out the tent city.
 Janey cited the lack of hygienic facilities in tents, the sexual assaults and crime in the area, and the four or five overdoses that are reversed each day in the area.
 Opponents say that the dismantling of the tents and other makeshift structures, forcibly if necessary, is a criminalization of homelessness and addiction.